oracle-livelabs/database/patch-me-if-you-can/03-familiarize-with-patching/familiarize-with-patching.md

 You can use the *queryable inventory* inside the database to get information from OPatch.

-1. Remain in the *yellow* terminal 🟨.
-Connect to the FTEX database.
+1. Remain in the *blue* 🟦 terminal.
+Connect to the *UPGR* database.

      ```
     <copy>
-    . ftex
+    . upgr
     sqlplus / as sysdba
     </copy>